tormordev/flight-price-alerts/README.md

     Dynamic Search: Implementing flexible flight search options, such as budget and date ranges, adds real value for users seeking affordable travel options.

     User Experience: Integrating email alerts and a dashboard enhances the app's usability.

+    Dependence on APIs: Relying on external APIs can be both beneficial and challenging.
+For example, Amadeus offers a free API in a testing environment.
+Initially, everything worked well, but I later realized that with larger search queries or specific date ranges, the test environment was unreliable and frequently returned 500 errors.
+To access full functionality without these issues, upgrading to the production tier is necessary but you have to pay.

+    Email Delivery Challenges: While SendGrid offers an API for sending emails, I learned that even when the task is marked as "successful," email delivery can sometimes fail or experience significant delays.
+This makes it more reliable to use robust services like AWS for critical email notifications.

 Future Features: